Chemotherapy, commonly called 'chemo,' is one of the key weapons in our arsenal for the treatment of many cancers.

 Our board-certified radiation oncologists provide the following comprehensive services:

 - 3D Conformal Radiation Therapy

 - IGRT (Image Guided Radiation Therapy)

 - SBRT (Stereotactic Body Radiation Therapy)/ SABR (Stereotactic Ablative Radiotherapy)

 - Electronic brachytherapy

-Surgery is used to diagnose, treat, or even help prevent cancer in some cases.
-About 60% of cancer patients will undergo surgery, either by itself or in combination with other therapies.
+Surgery is used to diagnose, treat or even, in some cases, help prevent cancer.
+Approximately 60% of cancer patients will undergo surgery, either by itself or in combination with other therapies.

-At St Charles, we partner with our region’s highly trained surgeons to provide comprehensive, technologically advanced surgical options to treat cancers of the breast, lung, prostate, colon, rectum, head and neck, brain, thyroid, bladder, uterus, skin, bladder.
+At St. Charles, we partner with our region’s highly trained surgeons to provide comprehensive, technologically-advanced surgical options to treat cancers of the breast, lung, prostate, colon, rectum, head and neck, brain, thyroid, bladder, uterus, skin and bladder.
 Our surgical partners specialize in the latest minimally invasive and robotic techniques.